lindonroberts/academic-website/content/talk/anu-uq-workshop/index.md

   postcode:
   country:
 summary:
-abstract: "Classical nonconvex optimisation algorithms require the availability of gradient evaluations for constructing local approximations to the objective function and testing for convergence.
-In settings where the objective is expensive to evaluate and/or noisy, evaluating its gradient may be too expensive or inaccurate, so cannot be used; we must turn to optimisation methods which do not require gradient information, so-called derivative-free optimisation (DFO).
-DFO has applications in areas such as finance, climate modelling and machine learning.
-In this talk, I will introduce DFO methods and recent progress in the theory and implementation of these methods, with a particular focus on least-squares problems (e.g. parameter fitting)."
+abstract: "In classical nonlinear optimisation, the availability of first-order information is crucial to constructing accurate local models for the objective and finding descent directions.
+However, when the objective function is black-box, computationally expensive and/or stochastic - which occurs in a variety of practical settings - gradients may be too expensive to compute or too inaccurate to be useful.
+In this setting, derivative-free optimisation (DFO) provides an alternative class of algorithm, which has grown rapidly in popularity and maturity in recent years.
+In this talk, I will present new techniques for model-based DFO, which yield an improvement in the efficiency and robustness of existing methods.
+My focus will be on both general minimisation and nonlinear least-squares problems specifically."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 2019-10-14
+date: 2019-11-25
-#date_end: 2019-10-14
+date_end: 2019-11-29
 all_day: true

 # Schedule page publish date (NOT talk date).
-publishDate: 2019-09-24T11:55:10+10:00
+publishDate: 2019-10-04T11:15:57+10:00

 authors: []
 tags: []